ctrox/zeropod/README.md

 are stored to disk during checkpointing, all state of the application is restored.

+## Use-cases

+Only time will tell how useful zeropod actually is.
+Some made up use-cases that could work are:

+* Low traffic sites
+* Dev/Staging environments
+* "Mostly static" sites that still need some server component
+* Hopefully more to be found

 ## How it works

 First off, what is this containerd shim?
 The shim sits between containerd and